Tweet Inspiration

 What makes productivity & focus tweets work

 Productivity twitter is oversaturated with systems, apps, and second brain content.
 The accounts that break through have stopped talking about tools and started talking about psychology.
-The insight that lands isn't "here's my Notion setup" — it's "here's why you keep optimizing instead of shipping."
+The insight that lands isn't "here's my Notion setup".
+It's "here's why you keep optimizing instead of shipping."
 Your reader has 14 productivity apps and still feels behind.
 Speak to that.

 What performs: counterintuitive takes on the productivity industry itself ("the productivity content you consume is itself a form of procrastination"), specific habit changes with concrete results, and anything that gives permission to do less.
 The "eliminate before you optimize" angle has legs because it challenges the reader's assumptions instead of feeding them.